parrt/cs601/lectures/threads-pp.md

 # Nonblocking algorithms

 The idea is to avoid locks for performance reasons but nonblocking algorithms are also immune to deadlock.
-While a thread is blocked the lock, it can't do anything else and another thread holding the lock could be delayed.
+While a thread is blocked on a lock, it can't do anything else and another thread holding the lock could be delayed.
 Locks also could involve context switches, which are very expensive.
 Unfortunately nonblocking algorithms are vastly more complicated to think about and design (i.e., get right) than locking algorithms.
 Nonblocking algorithms rely on hardware instructions such as compare-and-swap and compare-and-set rather than locking which require operating system intervention:

 ```java
 boolean compareAndSet(x, expectedValue, newValue);